-Travelling this holidays?
+Travelling for the holidays as travel restrictions begin to ease?
 We have been travelling every 3 months ever since my son was a few months old.
 I was breastfeeding and on top of that, he was suffering from reflux.

 1. Diapers & Wipes

 You can’t really go anywhere without diapers.
 If your journey time is 4 hours, cater for a diaper change every 2 hours.
 So, carry 2 diapers and an extra for a poopy mishap 😊.
 A pack of wipes is good for a long trip.
 When flying, we used to stash diapers in our travel stroller and car seat to save on space in the rest of our baggage.

 Not every place will have a clean place to change your baby.
 Carry a changing pad to do quick diaper changes.
 Restrooms are full of germs and a changing pad will help you keep your baby clean while providing a soft surface.

 When flying on a plane, remember that access to sterile conditions is close to impossible.
 Formula needs boiled water and you may not like to use the hot water supplied by any external source.

 It is safer and more convenient to carry premixed formula when travelling.
 It might be a bit more expensive, but it saves a lot of hassle.
 And, if you are carrying pumped breastmilk, make sure to carry at least 2 ounces for each hour of travel and keep it stored in a cold pack.
 You may carry your pump.
 But make sure to let airport security know you are carrying it; if you are travelling by air.

 Breastmilk might be subject to security screenings at the airport.
 Just be careful that they do not contaminate it by asking them to “swab” from the outside.

 4. Baby Slings/Carriers